Greenland Already Locked In To Major Sea Level Rise: Study - UrduPoint

 This should serve "as an ominous prognosis for Greenland's trajectory through a 21st century of warming", the authors said.

-In a landmark report on climate science last year, the Intergovernmental Panel on Climate Change (IPCC) said the Greenland ice sheet would contribute an estimated maximum of 18cm to sea level rise by 2100 under the highest emissions scenario.
+In a landmark report on climate science last year, the Intergovernmental Panel on Climate Change (IPCC) said the Greenland ice sheet would contribute up to 18cm to sea level rise by 2100 under the highest emissions scenario.

-Box, who was an author on that report, said his team's latest research suggests those estimates are "too low".
+Box, who was an author on that report, said his team's latest research suggests those estimates could be "too low".

 Instead of using computer models, Box and colleagues used two decades of measurements and observational data to predict how the Greenland ice sheet will adjust to the warming already experienced.